Amitesh220/devops-task/README.md

-# DevOps Task – Logo Server
+# DevOps Task – Swayatt Drishtigochar Logo Server

 A simple Node.js + Express.js application that serves the `logoswayatt.png` image and demonstrates a complete CI/CD pipeline using Jenkins, Docker, Terraform, and AWS.